ricvicpt/azure-docs/articles/application-gateway/application-gateway-faq.md

 The most common reason is access to the backend is being blocked by an NSG or custom DNS.
 Visit [Backend health, diagnostics logging, and metrics for Application Gateway](application-gateway-diagnostics.md) to learn more.

+**Q. Can i use the same Port for External and Internal Front End Ip?**

+No, you can't have the Listener with the same port.
+You would need to have different port for the same Protocol .
+For example, the public  443 for Https and the internal  444 for Https.
+Or deploy a Public facing Application gateway and an internal Application Gateway.

 ## Next Steps

 To learn more about Application Gateway visit [Introduction to Application Gateway](application-gateway-introduction.md).